-SNL's Kate McKinnon sings 'Hallelujah' for opening monologue
+SNL's Kate McKinnon opens show singing 'Hallelujah'

 - No Trump jokes and no appearance by actor Alec Baldwin who played him

-(CNN)Instead of showing a quarreling Alec Baldwin as Donald Trump and Kate McKinnon as Hillary Clinton as they had done for most of the season, the opening monologue for "Saturday Night Live" struck a more somber note.
+(CNN)Instead of showing a quarreling Alec Baldwin as Donald Trump and Kate McKinnon as Hillary Clinton as they had done for most of the season, the opening for "Saturday Night Live" struck a more somber note.

 McKinnon, dressed as her Clinton character in a cream pantsuit, played the piano and sang Leonard Cohen's "Hallelujah."